Pan4Zers/MaRS-Recruitment-for-Science/tinkercad-projects/module-3-thermals-monitor/README.md

 Engineering Brief :
 During dust storms, power management becomes the most critical survival function. \
-The rover will operate4 on a tiered system for power : \
+The rover will operate on a hierarchical system for power : \
 At the highest tier, the heaters make sure the battery remains above -20 Celcius to recieve uninterrupted power from the main battery bank. \
 At the second tier we have reduced power supplied to onboard computers and communication systems. \
 Non - essential systems include science instruments, cameras and mobility actuatoers that are powered down until the solar panels recieve full radiance. \